HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ##### Search input

 Site search is a powerful tool in navigating users to their desired content.
 Search inputs are text fields functionally identical to text.
-The main difference between search and text input fields is how they are handled by the browser and accessibility tools.
+The main difference between search and text input fields is how they are handled by the browser.

-{# TODO Might be worth dropping the "accessibility tools" bit as some in the a11y community think this is a bit pointless.
-Post from well-regarded member of this community: https://adrianroselli.com/2019/07/ignore-typesearch.html #}

 Use of the search input type can trigger a cross icon which allows users to quickly clear existing query text.
 Many modern browsers also store search queries across domains.
 When the search type is denoted, stored queries can be used to autocomplete the field.